mjosaarinen/lwsha_isa/README.md

     compression function on RV64.

-For both of these implementations the state is 8 words and each message block is 16 words in both cases so these fit nicely in the register file.
+For both of these implementations the state is 8 words and each message block is 16 words so 24 words fit nicely in the register file.

 There are two kinds of steps; message scheduling steps K and rounds R.
 SHA2-224/256 has 48 × K steps and 64 × R steps while SHA2-384/512 has